Ep 176 Strychnine: The WD-40 of Victorian Medicine

 Yeah.

+Oh, gosh.
 Yep.

-To give you a sense of just how popular this stuff was, in the 1880s, London was importing around 500 tons of the Nux Vamica nuts each year.
+To give you a sense of just how popular this stuff was, in the 1880s, London was importing around 500 tons of the Nux vamica nuts each year.

 What?

-Can you even, like, can't even comprehend.
+Can you even, I can't even comprehend.

 Yeah, each year.
+What?
+Mm-hmm.

 And of course, as a weapon of murder.

 I don't think they were importing it for the purpose of murder.
+I'm just saying that it was used for the purpose of that.

 Once it was there, it was useful for that.